 Slice 250g of fresh peeled turmeric into chunky matchsticks and add the juice of 3 lemons and 1 tsp of salt.
 Put into a jar with a lid and keep in the fridge for at least 4 days to allow the flavour to develop, shaking it occasionally.
 Add slices of green chillies or a 1 tsp of mustard and/or fennel seeds if you’d like more layers of spice and heat and use within a month.

 7. Maximise your marinades

 Combine with your usual marinade suspects of olive oil, garlic, black pepper and fresh herbs such as coriander, parsley or mint.
 Try out our Turmeric Cauliflower Steaks recipe for a wonderful South Indian inspired supper.

 8. Settle down to a cup of hot golden milk

 Throw 1 inch of peeled and grated fresh turmeric into a medium-sized saucepan with 300ml of milk (whether cow’s, oat, or almond milk, use whichever you prefer).
 Heat until warmed through but don’t allow to boil.
 Strain and add honey to taste.
 Thanks to @avnitouch on Instagram for your granny’s recommendation on its cough and cold-fighting properties!

 How to store fresh turmeric:

-Wrap in a paper towel and store in the fridge inside a tupperware or airtight bag where it will keep for a week or two.
+Wrap in a paper towel and store in the fridge inside a tupperware or airtight bag where it will keep for a couple of weeks.
 Don’t intend on using it all at once?
 It can be happily stored in your freezer.